Jack-Lin626/Work/wpa_supplicant_uman.md

 Setting IP address
 ------------------
-After you set up wpa_supplicant, you need to set your IP address.
-To do this, you have two choices: manually or automatically.
+After setting up wpa_supplicant, the next step is to set up the IP address.
+To do this, you have two choices: manual or automatic.

 To set IP address automatically, you only need to use dhclient command.
 ```text